 Students seeking copies of their disciplinary records or seeking to have their records released to other institutions of Higher Education, should follow the instructions on this form: DISCIPLINARY RECORDS.
-Students must complete a RECORDS RELEASE FORM and provide a copy of a government issued form of Identification.
+Students must also provide a copy of a government issued form of Identification.

 Disciplinary Records Reporting Policy: